 189 Lake Street,

 Cairns, QLD, 4870

 Nuchal Translucency Assessment offers assessment for chromosomal anomalies in early pregnancy.

-This ultrasound is time sensitive and is best carried out between 12 weeks and 13 weeks 6 days.
+This ultrasound is very time sensitive and the optimum time for performing this assessment is approximately between 12 weeks and 13 weeks 6 days, as many crucial anatomical features which are being assessed in this scan won’t be developed until then.
 The test suggests which pregnancies are at a higher risk of abnormality and may need further investigation.

 Alongside the scan we require you to have a blood test at least three working days prior.
 The pathology results and the scan measurements are used together to provide your report.